aatxe/weiss.city/posts/2015-02-03-going-static.md

 Unable to have a separate server for my website, I was actually sharing it with the server I was using for my IRC network.
 So, anything that impacted one was liable to impact the other.
 I wasn't satisfied with this at all.
-The site is now completely static and generated with Hakyll, and the only concern I have is writing rebuilding the site when I make changes.
+The site is now completely static and generated with Hakyll, and the only concern I have is writing, and then rebuilding the site when I make changes.
 That's just a short `./site build` away.

 I also had some long-standing design concerns.
 I liked my old design, but as it aged, a lot of the warts became more and more apparent.
 Despite my strive for minimalism, the focus was definitely